-WHEREAS an Interim Agreement which ensures the development of trade links through the establishment of a contractual relation and which implements the provision of the Stabilisation and Association Agreement on trade and trade-related matters, entered into force 1 June 2001.
-Article 14(4) of the Interim Agreement repeats the commitment to a separate wine and spirits agreement,
+WHEREAS an Interim Agreement shall ensure the development of trade links through the establishment of a contractual relation and shall implement as speedily as possible the provision of the Stabilisation and Association Agreement on trade and trade-related matters.
+This Interim Agreement was initialled on 10 July and will enter into force at the latest by 1 January 2002.
+Article 14(4) of the draft Interim Agreement repeats the commitment to a separate wine and spirits protocol,